Pennsylvania (PennDot) Practice Tests

 The purpose of the PennDot knowledge exam is to verify your knowledge of traffic signs, Pennsylvania’s driving laws and safe driving practices.

-If you fail the test, you must wait one business day before you can retake the test.
+If you fail the test, you must wait one business day before you can take the test again.

 Read more: Risky Study Tactics.